Saving the Greater Bamboo Lemur

 The overall aim of the The Aspinall Foundation Madagascar Programme is to work with local partners for the protection of endangered species and their habitats.
 The initial focus has been on the conservation of P. simus.

-The Aspinall Foundation aims to enhance collaboration by facilitating dialogue between all concerned parties from our base in Antananarivo and by organising a workshop in Madagascar to develop a management plan for the long-term survival of the species.
+The Aspinall Foundation aims to enhance collaboration by facilitating dialogue between all concerned parties from our base in Antananarivo and by organising workshops in Madagascar to develop a management plan for the long-term survival of the species.

 The Aspinall Foundation is seeking to identify unprotected areas that support bamboo lemurs or bamboo lemur habitat and prioritise them as areas needing additional support.
 Large areas within the distribution range for this species have not been assessed and more detailed studies were undertaken to discover potentially unknown groups or populations.
 In 2009, the surveys undertaken by the charity in collaboration with a number of other NGO's has resulted in the identification of several new habitat locations and as such, has doubled the number of locations where the Greater Bamboo Lemur is known to occur.

-The Aspinall Foundation has already contributed funds towards the planning and implementation of this second project.
-The steps that have been proposed to achieve our conservation goals for this species include facilitating conservation actions, undertaking population and habitat surveys across their distribution range, managing protected and unprotected areas where crowned sifaka are known to exist and developing strategies to protect individuals located in area that can not be adequately managed.
+The Aspinall Foundation is also protecting other species that are native to Madagascar such as the crowned sifaka and indri.
+The steps that have been proposed to achieve our conservation goals for these species include facilitating conservation actions, undertaking population and habitat surveys across their distribution range, managing protected and unprotected areas where the species are known to exist and developing strategies to protect individuals located in area that can not be adequately managed.

-It is not just the greater bamboo lemur who we are helping to save but also other local lemurs.
-The crowned sifaka which lives in dry deciduous forest is under threat from habitat destruction, hunting and forest fragmentation.
+The crowned sifaka whicch lives in dry deciduous forest is under threat from habitat destruction, hunting and forest fragmentation.
 Click here to read what The Aspinall Foundation is doing to protect this species.

 Follow the project on Facebook: The Aspinall Foundation - Madagascar Facebook Page